Nicola2309/MS3/README.md

 #### Frequent User

-- As a frequent user, I want to come back to the website and search for newly added recipes.
+- As a frequent user, I want to come back to the website and search or add new recipes.

 ### Design Process